Raoprafull/Project_01-Book-Recommendation-System/README.md

 <h2>🛠️ Tools and Technologies used </h2>

 The programming language used in this project is Python .
-The following libraries were used for data analysis and data visualization and to build a classifier to predict the price range of mobile phones.
+The following libraries were used for data analysis and data visualization and to build a recommender model to recommend books as per user ID.
 * **Pandas** :  For loading the dataset and performing data wrangling
 * **Matplotlib**: For  data visualization.
 * **Seaborn**: For data visualization.